priyankaghule2906/java-notes/src/main/java/multithreading.md

 3. How can we create a Thread in Java?
 4. What is synchronization, and why is it important?
 5. What are the different states of a thread in Java?
+6. What is the difference between synchronized and volatile keywords in Java?
 6. What is ThreadLocal in java?
 7. What is the difference between Thread class and Runnable interface?
 8. How can you create a thread-safe singleton in Java?